 Processing.
 An application shall be processed within the time period as specified by applicable law, including any FCC-issued order(s), in accordance with all applicable requirements and procedures for a permit identified in Title 16 – Highways, Division 1 – Highway Permits.

 Decision on permit application.
 The road commissioner shall grant a permit when the road commissioner is satisfied that the SCF or EFR meets all applicable requirements for a permit under this chapter.
 Permits processed and granted pursuant to this chapter are subject to all provisions of Title 16 – Highways, Division 1 – Highway Permits, including the requirements of this chapter and any permit conditions imposed by the commissioner.
 The denial of a permit application shall be issued in writing and state the reasons for the denial.
-The denial of a permit application shall be issued in writing and state the reasons for denial.
-The denial of a permit application shall be issued in writing and state the reasons for denial.
 The road commissioner shall issue findings and decisions consistent with the requirements in Section 22.22.200.
 Provided, the road commissioner shall provide a notice to the supervisorial district office in which the property is located at least five working days prior to grant and issuance of the permit.

 Final decision.
 The road commissioner’s decision on an application submitted pursuant to this Chapter shall be the final action of the county, subject to any objection by the supervisorial district office in which the property is located within five working days pursuant to Government Code Section 25537(c)(3).
 In the event of such objection and consistent with Government Code 25537 and 25538.1, the permit shall be subject to final approval by the board of supervisors at a regular meeting.